 Buy your food more locally.
 And I am not saying you should not eat your passion fruit or melon ever again.
 I am just saying, try to make it something special by not having it every day.
 Same goes for beef.

 See—not that big of a lifestyle change, right?
-A little step for every one of us, a big step for the world. (wow, now I am getting very philosophical :D).
+A little step for every one of us, a big step for the world (wow, now I am getting very philosophical :D).

 And last but not least: go vote!
 I feel horrible, because I did not go vote for the European Elections last week.
 Boy, I bit my butt, believe that.
 Every vote counts, vote for the parties who do want to bring a change.

 Politics has the biggest power.
 They could introduce a carbon tax, suggested by a REPUBLICAN (believe it or not) in Leo’s movie.
 This does not mean additional costs for every citizen, it could be a shift of taxes, e. g. cutting the payroll tax.
 It is not about getting more money from the people, it is about giving them a little push into the right direction.
 Cigarettes got more expensive, so fewer people bought it.
-If everything connected to carbon got more expensive, people will automatically switch to other, environmentally friendly options.
+If everything connected to carbon got more expensive, people would automatically switch to other, environmentally friendly options.
 Easy.

 Climate change is real.
 And if anyone out there does not believe it, then I am sorry, you are embarrassing the “oh so intelligent” human species.
 Yes, I just said you were stupid, just in a more subtle way.
 But why sugar-coating things?